demidko/durov/README.md

 # Durov

-Telegram based database.
-To get started, you only need a bot token and channel ID (where the bot has all administrator rights).
+Telegram based embedded database.
+To get started, you only need a bot token and channel name (where the bot has all administrator rights).

 ## Download